CodeCaster28/ManorFGDParser/FGDManager/bin/Debug/output/trigger_changelevel/entity.md

 </ul>
 </div>
 <div class="notices blue">Trigger_changelevel supports to have a master (even if it is not listed in object properties).
 You can set it by adding "targetname" key with SmartEdit mode disabled.</div>
+<div class="notices blue">Using the map cfg CVar nomaptrans followed by a map name will disable any trigger_changelevel entities with a matching map value, becoming solid walls that will block players.</div>
+<div class="notices red">Percentage of players needed feature only counts players currently touching the trigger_changelevel, i.e. players that have touched and no longer touching will not be counted.</div>